 When you visit a website, you connect with the website’s server.
 At that moment the data is being stored in the cookie and has created a unique user ID to recognize your device.
 When the server reads out your cookie information and matches your ID, it can serve you data that is tailored to your data profile.

 So, cookies can be really useful for you as a website visitor and help you smoothly navigate the internet, without having to perform certain actions repeatedly and immediately showing you information that likely fits your interests.

 From all these preferences and user information that is shared statistics can be derived.
 For example how long visitors stay on certain web pages, how many times they come back and at what times.
 For digital marketers with web analytics tools this data can be used to create campaigns and tailor these to user segments in order to generate more sales.

 What types of cookies exist?

 It depends on how you classify cookies, from a technical perspective or by looking at the specific purpose cookies might have.
-Cookie consent management platforms like CookieFirst might have more and other classification categories.
+A cookie consent management platform like CookieFirst might have more and other classification categories.
 First we will go by the technical approach.
 From a technical point of view we can define session cookies and persistent cookies.
 But most CMP’s classify cookies by their purpose using categories such as: necessary, functional, performance, advertising and others.

 What are Session Cookies?